 Giles said: "It's great that the students are so enthusiastic about Europe.
 The top three issues they raised were jobs, the right to work and study in the EU, and stopping Ukip.
 I hope all those who have a vote will use it at this week's elections."
 You can find out more about Giles on his website: gilesgoodall.org.uk.

-Vote to re-elect Faith and keep her working for YOU and all residents of Battins ward
+- Vote for Ann to work for YOU and all residents of Warren Park

 Thursday 1 May 2014